cps-org/cps/_sources/schema.rst.txt

 :Type: |string|
 :Applies To: |package|
-:Required: No
+:Required: Yes

 Specifies the version of the CPS to which this ``.cps`` file conforms.
 This may be used by tools to provide backwards compatibility in case of compatibility-breaking changes in the CPS.

-If not specified, behavior is implementation defined.
+CPS version numbering follows |semver|_.
+That is, tools that support CPS version ``<X>.<Y>`` are expected to be able to read files with :attribute:`Cps-Version` ``<X>.<Z>``, even for Z > Y (with the understanding that the tool may miss non-critical information that the CPS provided in such cases).

 :attribute:`Default-Components`
 -------------------------------